Engelandvaarders and Refugees:

 travels and used this as the basis for a number of newspaper articles.

-When he returned to the Netherlands he resumed work at the Asser Courant but in 1911 travelled to Medan on the island of Sumatra in the Dutch East Indies (modern day Indonesia) to take up
+When he returned to the Netherlands he resumed work at the Asser Courant but in 1911 traveled to Medan on the island of Sumatra in the Dutch East Indies (modern day Indonesia) to take up

 a position as Editor in Chief with the Deli Courant,